LuisR-jpg/Artificial-Intelligence---UP/Web/r u bored/README.md

 # R u bored?
-#### Have you ever been bored and don't know what to do?
-Then this page is for you.
+#### This page is here to help when you don't know what to do.
 Find a bunch of activities to do!
-You can decide the type of activity or let the page surprise you.
+You can decide the type of activity you want to receive or let the page surprise you.

-###### Simulated error might be present in the page.
+###### Simulated errors might be present in the page.